Agricultural spiritualism: Presence within religions

 One area in which the relationship between religion and agriculture is visible and encouraged is within the ethnic communities of The Tikar, Aghem, Chamba and Ngemba located in The Bamenda Grassfields of Cameroon in Africa.
 It is common throughout this region to observe and recognize how their religious interpretations of their surroundings have encouraged the development and emphasis on agriculture as a community.
 Christian European missionaries would come to Africa in order to spread religion, but ended up spreading the teachings of agriculture and its impacts on society.
 The people of the Bamenda Grassfields, because of their development being rooted in traditional Christianity, see farming as a religious act because of the belief that the Supreme Being has commanded them to till the earth and have dominion over it.
 The farmers grow their crops and organize their fields parallel to the control that their Supreme Being has over them as humans or mortal beings.
 Everything done is in respect to the powerful one and that they have blessed the people of the land with the gift to food and essentially energy and life itself.

-There is also a strong religious connection with agriculture within the Pagan groups who believed that their connections with the spirits would create a positive relationship with the land.
-Many rituals surrounding the planning for planting seasons and harvests along with corresponding feasts rooted many early agricultural societies with spiritual expressions.
-All of these practices all also corresponded with the natural cycle of the seasons or the cycle of life making the process of agricultural cultivation a very spiritual process.
-The Pagans even had specific gods and deities specifically related to earthly matters such as growth and creation.

 Historically it has been noted that Buddhist communities also faced hardship when their focus shifted to materialistic matters, yet were prosperous and happy during times of agricultural focus.
 There is also a myth grounded in the Aggañña Sutta which explains how the Buddhist people were able to grow and harvest food easily until they became clouded by "the selfish desire to control nature".